-Next door to the Brandenburg Gate, and almost symmetrically placed against the U.S. embassy, this is the German Parliament, the Reichstag, completed in 1894 to a design by Paul Wallot.
+Next door to the Brandenburg Gate, and almost symmetrically placed against the U.S. embassy, this is Germany's parliament, the Reichstag, completed in 1894 to a design by Paul Wallot.
 Norman Foster's recent dome over the Plenary Hall replaces the original dome, also of glass and steel and equally avant garde in its day.

-The inscription--"To the German People"--was added in 1916 over the objections of the Kaiser, who had no time for democratic tomfoolery but who, in any case, wouldn't be around much longer to object.
+The inscription--"To the German People"--was added in 1916 over the objections of the Kaiser, who had no time for democratic tomfoolery.
+No matter: he wasn't going to be around much longer.

 Friedrich Wilhelm III, King of Prussia from 1797 to 1840, keeps an eye on the traffic.
-Despite the grand pose, his career began with a loss to the French at Jena, proceeded to sycophantic subservience to the Russian Tsar Alexander, and continued downhill.
+Despite the grand pose, his career began with a loss to the French at Jena, continued with sycophantic subservience to Tsar Alexander, and kept going downhill.